pavan-peela/Resume/README.txt

-This repo is to store my resume
+This repository is to store my resume